feluxe/very-hungry-pi/README.md

-## <a name="snapshots"></a> Snapshots
+## <a name="snapshots"></a> Snapshots explanation

 A snapshot represents the state in which the source directory was, at a certain point in time.
-For each new snapshot only new and changed files are added; files that haven't changed are created as `hard links` to keep the backup slim.
+For each new snapshot only new and changed files are added; files that remain identical between the snapshots are created as `hard links`.
+This way backups remain slim even if there are plenty of snapshots.

-The following example grafik shows the result of a backup with the following snapshot configuration, that was run several years (see all the yearly dirs were created):
+**Example:**

-**snapshot config example**
+If you have this snapshot config in `config.yaml` for a backup:

 ```yaml
 ...
 rsync_src: sample/src/dir